About

 What I'm building toward

 Alongside my engineering work, I will be pursuing a Bachelor's degree in Health Services Management, followed by graduate study in Biomedical Informatics.
-These programs support my goal of working at the technical intersection of healthcare systems, data infrastructure, and software engineering as I continue building toward becoming a Women's Health Data and Equity Technologist.
+These programs support my goal of working at the intersection of healthcare systems, digital products, and software engineering as I continue building toward becoming a Digital Health Technologist.

 Tools and Technologies